Menthalion/FateProvidence/README.md

 ### The Columns

-An simpler variant without Skill Families is this predecessor two-column variant Fate Providence:
+An simpler variant without Skill Families is this predecessor two-column variant of Fate Providence:

 | Act       | Origin   |
 | --------- | -------- |